 Finally, I screwed up my courage and crossed to Grant Park where the

-angry protest crowd gathered, with troops in jeeps with machine guns pointed at us.
+angry protest crowd gathered, with military troops in jeeps with machine guns pointed directly at us.
 And there I stayed all night, as the

 crowd and chants of "pig" directed at the cops increased.
 Many in the

 crowd wore bandages of had fresh blood on their faces.
 Phil Ochs (later a friend)

 arrived and sang, along with other notables, including some of the

 peacenik delegates and a famous writer or two.
 This was Zuccotti Park but with heavily armed soldiers ready to swoop in, not simply NYC cops.
 Somehow we survived the night.

 When I returned to Niagara Falls that Friday, I wrote a column for